06 – Helen

 I didn’t remember leaving anything in the hallway.

 After playing with my presents all day, I went to bed that afternoon for a nap.
-Dad woke me when it was time for dinner and I lay there wondering if I could eat or not.
-Noticing I had a temperature, he came back with a tray of soup and a thermometer, and wrapped my blanket around me.
+Dad woke me when it was time for dinner, and I lay there wondering if I could eat.
+Noticing I had a temperature, he came back with a tray of soup and a thermometer and wrapped my blanket around me.

 “Stop throwing it across the room or your symptoms are gonna get worse,” he said.

-Before I fell asleep again, I wrapped the blankets even tighter around me, determined I would stay cocooned all night.
+Before I fell asleep again, I wrapped the blankets even tighter around me, determined to stay cocooned all night.
 For the first time in three nights, I had a good sleep.

 “How did you get in here?”
 I said.